Christian Walker Preview, Player Props: Diamondbacks vs. Rockies

 - The pitching staff for the Rockies has a collective 7.1 K/9, the worst in the league.

-- The Rockies give up the second-most home runs in baseball (200 total, 1.5 per game).
+- Rockies pitchers combine to allow the second-most home runs in baseball (200 total, 1.4 per game).

-- In his last time out on Thursday, the left-hander went 5 2/3 innings against the Atlanta Braves, allowing six earned runs while surrendering eight hits.
+- The righty last appeared on Saturday against the Toronto Blue Jays, when he threw 5 2/3 innings, allowing four earned runs while giving up seven hits.

+- The 29-year-old has a 6.89 ERA and 6.5 strikeouts per nine innings in 24 games this season, while giving up a batting average of .320 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.